opencog/atomspace/Design-Notes.md

 When the <matching clause> is a RuleLink, it can do rewriting of the data stream.
 RuleLinks always have Variable declarations.
 When the
-<mathcing clause> is a SignatureLink, it acts as a filter.
+<matching clause> is a SignatureLink, it acts as a filter.
 Recall that
-a SignatueLik is a type constructor for complex types.
+a SignatureLink is a type constructor for complex types.

   CollectionOfLink
      <type spec>